 7 Time-Savers for Internal Communicators

-When your every day internal comms job begins to feel more like crisis comms, your department needs to start focusing on time-saving tools and tactics.
+When your every day internal communications job begins to feel more like crisis comms, your department needs to start focusing on time-saving tools and tactics.

 I don’t have to tell you that internal communications positions are exhausting.
 I know communicators who’ve had one to two colleagues hospitalized for exhaustion due to working 70+ hours a week.
 Even if you or your team members haven’t been affected this drastically, it’s apparent that internal communicators’ are stretched for their time and resources.